ajarareem/CUTgroup-CityTechResources/docs/source/index.rst

 These materials are meant to be resources for use in developing Civic User Testing programming.
 They are based on City Tech Collaborative’s work and will not be updated once City Tech is closed.

-Files
+File Descriptions and Links
 --------
 *Please note that clicking on the links below will result in the file automatically downloading.
 Alternatively, all files can be found on GitHub* `here. <https://github.com/ajarareem/CUTgroup-CityTechResources/tree/main/docs/Files>`_

-**Overview Deck** `(LINK) <https://github.com/ajarareem/CUTgroup-CityTechResources/raw/bf76eeba55f7b53cffe0136b483af9598c133e16/docs/Files/01_CUTgroupOverview_CityTech.pptx>`_ **:**  This deck provides a high level overview of CUTgroup services, process, and, activities, as well as a few case studies in the appendix.
+**Overview Deck** `(LINK) <https://github.com/ajarareem/CUTgroup-CityTechResources/raw/bf76eeba55f7b53cffe0136b483af9598c133e16/docs/Files/01_CUTgroupOverview_CityTech.pptx>`_ **:**  This deck provides a high level overview of City Tech's CUTgroup services, process, and activities, as well as a few case studies.
 This deck was often used in introductory conversations about CUTgroup.

 **Pricing Workbook** `(LINK) <https://github.com/ajarareem/CUTgroup-CityTechResources/raw/main/docs/Files/02_CUTgroupPricingWorkbook_CityTech_EXAMPLE.xlsx>`_ **:**  This workbook allows for quick pricing calculations for CUTgroup work.
 One tab enables user to quickly estimate based on test size and staff rates, while the other tab provides a more customizable option.